Evidence-Based Therapy for People-Pleasing, Relationship Anxiety, and Burnout

 My approach integrates evidence-based therapy with trauma-informed methods, including EMDR and Brainspotting.
 These approaches help clients process past experiences, reduce emotional reactivity, and shift long-standing beliefs that may be keeping them stuck.
 Together, we focus on strengthening boundaries, improving communication, regulating the nervous system, and building healthier, more secure relationships.
 Clients often tell me they gain meaningful insight through our work while also experiencing real and lasting relief.

-My training includes Brainspotting Phase 1 and Phase 2, advanced PTSD case conceptualization, trauma-focused treatment approaches, Cognitive Behavioral Therapy for Insomnia, and LGBTQ+ competency training.
-I am also continuing to expand my trauma work through upcoming EMDR training.
+My training includes EMDR for trauma work, Brainspotting Phase 1 and Phase 2, advanced PTSD case conceptualization, somatic and holistic treatment approaches, Cognitive Behavioral Therapy for Insomnia, and LGBTQ+ competency training.

-If you’re ready to feel more grounded, self-assured, and aligned in your relationships and daily life, I’d love to connect.
-You can schedule a free consultation and take the first step toward healing and growth.
+If you’re ready to feel more supported, self-assured, and aligned in your relationships and daily life, I’d love to connect.
+You can schedule a consultation and take the first step toward healing and growth.

 "The bravest thing you can do is begin the journey back to yourself."